-- C. the stage of completion of the transaction at the end of the reporting period can be measured reliably; - D. the costs incurred for the transaction and the cost to complete the transaction can be measured reliably.
+- B. it is probable that the economic benefits associated with the transaction will flow to the entity; - C. the stage of completion of the transaction at the end of the reporting period can be measured reliably;

-Services provided by the Group include wafer bumping, wafer sort, IC packaging and final testing.
-Actual services and fees of the Group may vary by customers and are pre-agreed before provision of services.
-The Group regards each of the captioned services as a separate stage.
+D. the costs incurred for the transaction and the cost to complete the transaction can be measured reliably.
+Services provided by the Company include wafer bumping, wafer sort, IC packaging and final testing.
+Actual services and fees of the Company may vary by customers and are pre-agreed before provision of services.
+The Company regards each of the captioned services as a separate stage.
 Fees for each stage of services are negotiated independently and the fee for a specific stage is the then market price for that stage.
 Revenue is recognized when each stage of services has been completed.
 Each stage is performed as a whole and may not be separated or proportioned.
 Sales allowance is estimated by historical experiences and recorded as a deduction to revenue.

-(25)Lease
+(23)Lease